backstage/backstage/packages/techdocs-cli/README.md

 yarn techdocs-cli:dev [...options]
 ```

-### Use an example docs project
+### Using an example docs project

-We have created an [example documentation project](https://github.com/backstage/techdocs-container/tree/main/mock-docs) and it's shipped with [techdocs-container](https://github.com/backstage/techdocs-container) repository, for the purpose of local development.
-But you are free to create your own local test site.
-All it takes is a `docs/index.md` and `mkdocs.yml` in a directory.
+For the purpose of local development, we have created an [example documentation project](https://github.com/backstage/techdocs-container/tree/main/mock-docs) which is shipped with the [techdocs-container](https://github.com/backstage/techdocs-container) repository.
+You are of course also free to create your own local test site - all it takes is a `docs/index.md` and an `mkdocs.yml` in a directory.

 ```sh
 git clone https://github.com/backstage/techdocs-container.git